RolandWarburton/knowledge/programming/MERN getting started.md

 ```
 3. mongodb-compass connection using username and password.
 I find that this only works when using separate fields (click the top left button to switch to field entry rather than  URL entry)

+#### Create a collection in your database
+Once you have created the database (testdb). use mongodb-compass to create a collection inside the database (testCollection).

 ## Creating the node project
 The initial setup of the node project is very straightforward